homenc/HElib/TESTS.md

   the end specifying which tests failed, with which parameters they failed, etc.

-## Summary of how to write a google test test 1.
-Create a new file for the
+## Summary of how to write a google test test
-tests, let's say called `GTest_foo.cpp`.
-2. Add `GTest_foo.cpp` and
+1. Create a new file for the tests, let's say called `GTest_foo.cpp`.
-`GTest_foo` to the appropriate lists in `tests/CMakeLists.txt`.
-3. In
+2. Add `GTest_foo.cpp` and `GTest_foo` to the appropriate lists in `tests/CMakeLists.txt`.
-`GTest_foo.cpp`, be sure to include both `"gtest/gtest.h"` and `"test_common.h`.
+3. In `GTest_foo.cpp`, be sure to include both `"gtest/gtest.h"` and `"test_common.h`.
 The latter will give access to the parameters `helib_test::noPrint`, `helib_test::dry` and `helib_test::verbose`.
-4. Create
-an anonymous namespace in which to put everything, so that the global namespace for the test runner is not polluted.
-5. Create a class called `GTest_foo`, inheriting from `::testing::Test` or `::testing::TestWithParam<some_type>` for non-parameterized or parameterized tests (respectively).
+4. Createan anonymous namespace in which to put everything, so that the global namespace for the test runner is not polluted.
+5. Create a class called `GTest_foo`, inheriting from `::testing::Test` or `::testing::TestWithParam<some_type>` for
+non-parameterized or parameterized tests (respectively).
 Common setup and teardown code/data should be placed in this class.
 6. Create actual test code inside a `TEST_F` or `TEST_P` for non-parameterized or parameterized tests (respectively).
 7. If using parameterized tests, create some parameters to run the tests with using the `INSTANTIATE_TEST_CASE_P` macro.

-## Futher reading More details on how to use these google test utilities can be
-found by the helpful google test documentation:
+## Futher reading
+More details on how to use these google test utilities can be found by the helpful google test documentation:

 - Basic overview: https://github.com/google/googletest/
 - Introduction to using google test: